oroinc/documentation/admin_guide/integrations/outlook/create_lead_opp_case.rst

 6. A pop-up window opens with a form to fill in. :ref:`The Create Lead <user-guide-system-channel-entities-leads>` form has the same fields as the one in the Oro application.

    .. image:: /admin_guide/img/outlook/CreateLeadOutlook.png
+      :alt: A popup window that opens when clicking lead

 7. Fill in the required details, and click **Create Lead** on the bottom right of the pop-up window.
 8. Start sync between the Oro and Outlook applications to sync the new lead back to Oro.

    .. image:: /admin_guide/img/outlook/LeadCreatedOroSide.png
+      :alt: An example of the lead created in outlook and synced back to the oro application

 Create an Opportunity from Outlook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^